AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 #### 404

-Secret, Client, or Tenant not found.
+Secret, client, or tenant not found.

 #### 500